Chapter Summary

 Commentary:

-Judas betrays Jesus with a kiss, and all the disciples run away as Jesus is arrested.
+Judas betrays Jesus with a kiss, and the disciples flee as Jesus is arrested.

 53 And they led Jesus to the high priest.
 And all the chief priests and the elders and the scribes came together.